 the USA).
 This leads to

-the projection that there are now probably more than 10,000 post-SRS women
+the projection that there were around 16,000 post-SRS women

-had their SRS since 2000.
+less than 1000 had their SRS before 2000!
 It should also be noted that whilst SRS patients in their teens and twenties have

 been commonplace in